 Sea Cadets is different from school.
 There's a lot of learning.
 But it's done through activities – on the water and off the water.
 Our unit is led by Mr Hammell.
-Mr Hammell works at TMS in the Tydeman Centre.
+Mr Hammell works at The Malling School SRP.
 He is also a Sub Lieutenant in the Sea Cadet Corps (Royal Navy Reserve).
 Prior to working at TMS, Mr Hammell spent 27 years in the Royal Navy reaching the rank of Chief Petty Officer.
 He is supported directly by Mr Williams, Deputy Headteacher, who acts as Chairman of our unit.
 They are supported by other TMS staff who commit their own time to help run our unit.

 Being part of the Sea Cadets is also different from home, a break from screens and being cooped up inside.
 The experience we offer is built on the customs and traditions of the Royal Navy.
 It complements our current work and commitment to developing our students’ character and helps them prepare for the adult world.
 Our students will meet other cadets at events around the UK, and possibly on trips abroad.
 They will learn to be comfortable with meeting people from different places and backgrounds, and confident in dealing with new situations, which can make going out into the world so much easier later on.